 When you send an email to this address, OmniFocus will add a new task to your Inbox with the subject line as the task name and the body of the message as the note—including attachments and basic formatting.

 Using that same Mail Drop email address, you can also integrate OmniFocus with your favorite apps using app automation tool Zapier.
-Zapier's OmniFocus integrations let you watch 500+ apps for new projects, documents, notes, and more, and then turn those items into new tasks in OmniFocus.
+Zapier's OmniFocus integrations let you watch thousands of apps for new projects, documents, notes, and more, and then turn those items into new tasks in OmniFocus.
 Here are some great integrations to help you get started.

 You can even connect other to-do list apps and project management tools to OmniFocus.
 That way, if you write tasks in your Gmail inbox or have a team task assigned to you in Trello, Zapier can save it to OmniFocus so you can organize it along with the rest of your tasks.